 After entering other information about yourself within CITI, you will be presented with several curriculum options.
 As part of initial certification, you should select in Question 1 either the curriculum for Medical Campus Biomedical researchers or Medical Campus Social-Behavioral researchers, whichever is better aligned with your usual research (see image).

 After you complete the Basic CITI modules in whichever curriculum you selected, CITI automatically notifies the IRB office that you have been successfully certified.
+There is no need to send your certificate to the IRB office.

-2) BUMC HIPAA MODULE:
+2) BUMC HIPAA and Research Data Security: